fatedier/frp/README.md

 admin_pwd = admin
 ```

-Then visit `http://127.0.0.1:7400` to see admin UI, with username and password both being `admin` by default.
+Then visit `http://127.0.0.1:7400` to see admin UI, with username and password both being `admin`.

 ### Monitor